w3c/wai-intro-wcag/content/index.md

 ---
+# Translation instructions are after the "#" character in this first section.
+They are comments that do not show up in the web page.
+You do not need to translate the instructions after "#".
+# In this first section, do not translate the words before a colon.
+For example, do not translate "title:".
+Do translate the text after "title:".

 title: "WCAG 2 Overview"
 nav_title: "Web Content – WCAG 2"
+lang: en  # Change "en" to the translated-language shortcode
+last_updated: 2023-10-05  # Put the date of this translation YYYY-MM-DD (with month in the middle)

+# translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
+# - name: "Translator Name Here" # Add one -name: line for every translator
+# - name: "Jan Doe"   # Replace Jan Doe with translator name
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
+# contributors:
+# - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
+# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

+github:
+  repository: w3c/wai-intro-wcag
+  path: 'content/index.md'  # Add the language shortcode to the middle of the filename, for example: content/index.fr.md

+permalink: /standards-guidelines/wcag/  # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr
+ref: /standards-guidelines/wcag/  # Do not change this

 description: Introduces the Web Content Accessibility Guidelines (WCAG) international standard, including WCAG 2.0, WCAG 2.1, and WCAG 2.2.
 WCAG documents explain how to make web content more accessible to people with disabilities.

-lang: en
-last_updated: 2023-10-05

-permalink: /standards-guidelines/wcag/

-github:
-  repository: w3c/wai-intro-wcag
-  path: 'content/index.md'
+image: /content-images/wai-intro-wcag/wcag-intro-social.jpg
+feedbackmail: wai@w3.org

+# In the footer below:
+# Do not change the dates
+# Translate the other words below, including "Date:" and "Editor:"
+# Translate the Working Group name.
+Leave the Working Group acronym in English.
 footer: >
   <p><strong>Date:</strong> Updated 5 October 2023.
 First published July 2005.</p>
   <p><strong>Editor:</strong> <a href="http://www.w3.org/People/Shawn/">Shawn Lawton Henry</a>.</p>
   <p>Developed with input from the Education and Outreach Working Group (<a href="https://www.w3.org/WAI/about/groups/eowg/">EOWG</a>) and the Accessibility Guidelines Working Group (<a href="https://www.w3.org/WAI/about/groups/agwg/">AG WG</a>).</p>
-image: /content-images/wai-intro-wcag/wcag-intro-social.jpg
-feedbackmail: wai@w3.org
-ref: /standards-guidelines/wcag/

 ---

 {::nomarkdown}